Average amount donated per person in last 12 months (2018):

 Each year NICVA gathers information on charitable giving from members of the public in Northern Ireland through the Individual Giving Survey.
 Each Individual Giving Survey includes a standard set of questions, alongside questions that cover topical issues.

-The Survey is commissioned by NICVA and involves approximately1,026 interviews with a representative sample of the general public (aged 16+ years) in terms of gender, age, social class and region.
-You can find out more about the methodology behind the Giving section here.
+TThe Individual Giving Survey 2019 was commissioned by NICVA between January - February 2019.
+Data collection was undertaken using a fully representative sample (n=1,006) of the Northern Ireland adult (16+) population in terms of age, sex, socio-economic grouping and area.
+You can find out more about the methodology here.

 Some definitions that readers of this section might find useful are detailed below.

 Mean- a method for calculating an average where all the numbers are added together and divided by the number of numbers.

 Median- a method for calculating an average where the "median" is the "middle" value in the list of numbers.
 To find the median, the numbers have to be listed in numerical order from smallest to largest.
 If there are two middle values, the median is halfway between them.